Cortlandd/ios_on_rails/README.md

 @user.tasks
 ```

-To create a new task:
+To create a new task associated to that user:

 ```ruby
 @user.tasks.create(title: 'New task by association!')